 Prior to the Hurricane of 1921, Honeymoon Island and nearby Caladesi Island were one large island known as Hog Island.
 The hurricane split the island in half and created Hurricane Pass.

-Before Europeans arrived in the Americas, Native Americans of the Tocobago tribe inhabited the island.
+Before Europeans arrived in the Americas, Native Americans of the Tocobaga tribe inhabited the island.
 These people harvested the abundant sea life from the surrounding waters of the Gulf of Mexico.

-In 1974, the State of Florida purchased 113 acres of the island.
-Over the next 6 years they purchased the remaining parcels of land on the island and on December 7, 1981 Honeymoon Island State Recreation Area was created.
+In 1974, the state of Florida purchased 113 acres of the island.
+Over the next six years, Florida purchased the remaining parcels of land on the island, and on Dec.
+7, 1981, Honeymoon Island State Recreation Area was created.

-Honeymoon Island’s diverse natural habitat play host to a variety of plants and animals.
+Honeymoon Island’s diverse natural habitat plays host to a variety of plants and animals.
 The beach is home to many resting shorebirds.
-Black Skimmers, American Oystercatchers, plovers and terns spend their time feeding and resting on the islands.
+Black skimmers, American oystercatchers, plovers and terns spend their time feeding and resting on the islands.
 Several of these birds nest on the island.
-Loggerhead and Green Sea turtles also nest on the island.
+Loggerhead and green sea turtles also nest on the island.

-A hike along the Osprey Trail takes you along a slash pine forest with some of the trees almost 200 years old.
-Along the trail you may spot bald eagles, osprey and great horned owls who nest on the island during winter and spring.
-A large population of gopher tortoises inhabit the island as well as several species of snakes including the Eastern Diamondback Rattlesnake.
+A hike along the Osprey Trail takes you along a slash pine forest where some of the trees are almost 200 years old.
+Along the trail you may spot bald eagles, osprey and great horned owls that nest on the island during winter and spring.
+A large population of gopher tortoises inhabit the island as well as several species of snakes including the Eastern diamondback rattlesnake.

 Since it became a state park, staff and volunteers have removed hundreds of thousands of invasive exotic plants.
 Staff also conduct prescribed fires in the park.
 The removal of invasive exotic plants and prescribed fires help maintain healthy natural communities.